GustavoPetronilo/Thesis/README.md

 This work investigates the notion of a conformal group and derives a representation for symplectic quantum mechanics in the Galilean manifold, G, in a consistent manner using the Wigner function method.
-We study two non-Lorentzian conformal symmetries: the Conformal Carrollian group and the Sch¨odinger group.
+We study two non-Lorentzian conformal symmetries: the Conformal Carrollian group and the Schödinger group.
 A symplectic Hilbert space is built and unitary operators representing translations and rotations are studied, whose generators fulfill the Lie algebra in G. The Schr¨odinger (Klein-Gordon-like) equation for the wave functions in phase space is derived from this representation, where the variables